National Register of Historic Places listings in Kansas City, Missouri

 This is a list of the National Register of Historic Places listings in Kansas City, Missouri.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in the Jackson County portions of Kansas City, Missouri, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in an online map.

-There are 380 properties and districts listed on the National Register in Jackson County, including 4 National Historic Landmarks.
-The city of Kansas City is the location of 330 of these properties and districts; they are listed here, while the remaining properties and districts, including all of the National Historic Landmarks, are listed separately.
-The 5 properties in Kansas City outside of Jackson County appear on lists for their respective counties, while all of the properties and districts in the administratively separate Kansas City, Kansas appear on the list for Wyandotte County, Kansas.
+There are 384 properties and districts listed on the National Register in Jackson County, including 4 National Historic Landmarks.
+The portion of the city of Kansas City in Jackson County is the location of 332 of these properties and districts; they are listed here, while the remaining properties and districts, including all of the National Historic Landmarks, are listed separately.
+There are five properties in Kansas City outside of Jackson County which appear on lists for their respective counties, while all of the properties and districts in the administratively separate Kansas City, Kansas appear on the list for Wyandotte County, Kansas.